mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     ```
 Since resource groups manually manage cgroup files, the above settings will become ineffective after a system reboot.
 Add the following bash script for systemd so it runs automatically during system startup.
 Perform the following steps as user root:

-1. Create `gpdb-service`.
+1. Create `gpdb.service`.
    ```
    vim /etc/systemd/system/gpdb.service
    ```

-2. Write the following content into `gpdb-service`, if the user is not `gpadmin`, replace it with the appropriate user.
+2. Write the following content into `gpdb.service`, if the user is not `gpadmin`, replace it with the appropriate user.

    ```
    [Unit]